-Change of Program
+Change of Degree Program

 The process of changing to/from a certificate or degree is a formal procedure requiring official approval and documentation.
-Students must submit a Program Change Request Form to the Registrar's office.
+Students must submit a Degree Program Change Request Form to the Registrar's office which can be found at www.gsot.edu/student-references/#studentforms.
 Approval from the Academic Dean is required.
 Students should consult with their academic advisor first of their intention to change for help with this process.

 Students changing degrees within the seminary shall meet the same entrance requirements as students seeking admission to Grace from outside the seminary who have completed the same number of semester credits.
 When students change to a different academic program, they come under the Catalog that is in effect when that change is made.